ibm-cloud-docs/Cloudant/guides/iam.md

 4. Open a new {{site.data.keyword.cloud_notm}} support case that requests the removal of {{site.data.keyword.cloudant_short_notm}} legacy credentials for your instance.
 Include the username of the instance as shown in the service credentials.
 For more information, see [Locating your service credentials](/docs/Cloudant?topic=cloudant-creating-an-ibm-cloudant-instance-on-ibm-cloud#locating-your-service-credentials).

-5. After support replies that the legacy credentials were removed, any service credentials that were created prior to removal contain legacy username and password details that no longer work.
+5. After support replies that the legacy credentials were removed, any service credentials that were created before removal contain legacy username and password details that no longer work.
 It is recommended to remove any of these service credential entries.

 ## Making requests to instances by using IAM credentials
 {: #making-requests-to-instances-by-using-iam-credentials}